1biot/FiQueLa/README.md

 - **Powerful Features**: Access advanced SQL features like `GROUP BY`, `HAVING`, and functions for data transformation directly on your file-based datasets.
 - **Developer-Friendly**: Whether you're a beginner or an experienced developer, FiQueLa offers a simple and consistent API for all your data needs.
 - **Flexible Integration**: Ideal for scenarios where data lives in files rather than traditional databases.
+- **SQL-Like Strings**: Write and execute SQL-like string queries directly, providing an alternative to fluent syntax for greater flexibility and familiarity.

 Use **F**i**Q**ue**L**a to:
 - Simplify data extraction and analysis from structured files.